HybirdCorp/creme_crm/README.md

 (of course you should back up regularly, even when you do not upgrade Creme...).

 Project creation:
-For new installations AND for upgrades from Creme 2.4, create a new project ;
+For new installations AND for upgrades from a previous version, create a new project;
 with the virtualenv activated, use the following command which creates a new folder:
 ```sh
 >> creme creme_start_project my_project